sdrasco/freedact/README.md

 When a subject name appears nearby, the detector records it so later stages can link all references to a consistent pseudonym.

+## Alias resolution and propagation

+Alias definitions are linked to their subjects and grouped into stable entity clusters.
+Once an alias such as ``"Morgan"`` is defined for ``John Doe``, every later mention of ``Morgan`` is tagged with the same cluster identifier so pseudonym replacements remain consistent.
+Role aliases like ``Buyer`` can be kept verbatim by setting ``redact.alias_labels`` to ``"keep_roles"`` – they are still linked for clustering but marked to skip replacement.

 ## NER (optional)

 Named-entity recognition for people, organizations and locations is provided